VinyAlexander02/wishlist_luizalabs/README.md

 With add and remove functionality, and access to bookmarks tab which contains remove functionality

 ## Layout
-You can view the project layout through the link below: \n https://wishlist-luizalabs-coral.vercel.app/
+You can view the project layout through the link below: https://wishlist-luizalabs-coral.vercel.app/

 ## How to execute